imhsv/Beijing-Air-Pollution/README.md

 # MY Role
->  The dataset contain of the past few years of the air quality (2013-2017).
+>  The dataset contains the past few years of air quality (2013-2017).
 > The data is from the 12 stations of Beijing that have been thoroughly observed.
 > The task is to build a regression model using the dataset.
 > Only the need to build the best possible model.